jwr-git/pwcoco/README.md

 **Optional**
 - `--log` - specifies log name, default is "pwcoco_log.txt" and will save in the same folder from where the program is run.
 - `--out` - prefix for the result files, default is "pwcoco_out".
 - `--p_cutoff` - P value cutoff for SNPs to be selected by the stepwise selection process, default is 5e-8.
+Alternatively, the flags `--p_cutoff1` and `--p_cutoff2` may be used to specify dataset-specific P value cutoffs, relative to the order of the data given in the `--sum_stats` flags.
 - `--chr` - when reading the reference files, the program will limit the analysis to those SNPs on this chromosome.
 - `--top_snp` - maximum number of SNPs that may be selected by the stepwise selection process, default is 1e10, i.e. a lot.
 - `--ld_window` - distance (in kb) that, when exceeded, is assumed for SNPs to be in total LE, default is 1e7.